Required

 • Mother’s maiden name

-Health care fraud – 18 U.S.C.
-Chapter 63 §1347 – these offenses often occur in situations involving unsubstantiated billing for medical treatment or equipment.
+These offenses often occur in situations involving unsubstantiated billing for medical treatment or equipment, according to 18 U.S.C.
+Chapter 63 § 1347.
 With the rise of the opioid epidemic, law enforcement officials have also created special task forces to monitor the manufacture, delivery, and sale of prescription medications to identify individuals who may exploit opioid abuse for personal or financial gain.

-Tax fraud – 26 U.S.C.
-Chapter 75 §7201 – concealing income from the Internal Revenue Service in an attempt to avoid paying taxes.
-Individuals that are threatened with an IRS tax audit are particularly susceptible to criminal penalties and should seek legal representation immediately.
+Tax Fraud is concealing income from the Internal Revenue Service in an attempt to avoid paying taxes (26 U.S.C.
+Chapter 75 §7201).
 The tax code is notoriously difficult to understand, but there are certain instances where the IRS has a stronger case for proving fraud, including:

 • Intentionally failing to file tax returns